dekarrin/ictiobus/docs/fishi-usage.md

-The token class is used in other sections to refer to a token as a *terminal symbol* (more on that later), so it has particular formatting requirements and it is *case-insensitive* (convention in FISHI is to use all lower-case letters for the declaration, because when referring to them in other sections they must be lower-case).
+The token class is used in other sections to refer to a token as a *terminal symbol* (more on that later), so it has particular formatting requirements and it is *case-insensitive* (the convention in FISHI is to use all lower-case letters for the declaration, because when referring to them in other sections they must be lower-case).
 Class names must be one single word with no whitespace in it or else it would be impossible to use later in grammar sections; however, virtually every other character is allowed, including symbols and non-word characters.

     # lex a token with class '+' whenever the lexer matches a literal '+'
     # character: